tedneward/Azgaarnoth/Creatures/Hags.md

 ## Green Hag
 The wretched and hateful green hags dwell in dying forests, lonely swamps, and misty moors, making their homes in caves.
 Green hags love to manipulate other creatures into doing their bidding, masking their intentions behind layers of deception.
 They lure victims to them by mimicking voices calling out for help, or drive unwanted visitors away by imitating the cries of fierce beasts.

-***Obsession with Tragedy.***.
-Green hags revel in the failings and tragedies of other creatures.
+***Obsession with Tragedy.*** Green hags revel in the failings and tragedies of other creatures.
 They derive joy from bringing people low and seeing hope turn into despair, not just for individuals but also for whole nations.

 >### Green Hag
 >*Medium fey, neutral evil*